 - More Nutrient Rich Food

-- Challenge of Eating Raw keeps your cat lean and trim
+- The Challenge of eating raw keeps your cat lean and trim

-Cats have more of a chance coming in contact with Salmonella in DRY food than in raw meat.
-A HEALTHY cat who encounters Salmonella will have no ill effects from it, however, a cat with a COMPROMISED immune system is another story.
+Cats are more likely to come in contact with Salmonella in DRY food than in raw meat.
+A HEALTHY cat who encounters Salmonella will have no ill effects from it.
+However, a cat with a COMPROMISED immune system is another story.
 They MAY develop diarrhea.

 Additional Raw Food Resources: